-- 1. The amount of mineralization which has been established, and the likelihood of increasing the size of the mineralized deposit through additional - drilling; - 2.
+- 1. The amount of mineralization which has been established, and the likelihood of increasing the size of the mineralized deposit through additional drilling; - 2.
 The expected mining dilution; - 3.
 The expected recovery rates in processing; - 4.
 The cost of mining the deposit; - 5.
 The cost of processing the ore to separate the gold from the host rocks, including refining the precious or base metals; - 6.
 The costs to construct, maintain, and operate mining and processing activities; - 7.
 Other costs associated with operations including permitting, community co-operation programs and reclamation costs upon cessation of operations; - 8.
-The costs of capital; - 9.
-The costs involved in acquiring and maintaining the property; and

-10. The price of the precious or base minerals.
+The costs of capital; The costs involved in acquiring and maintaining the property; and - 9.
+The price of the precious or base minerals.
 For example, the price of one ounce of gold for the years 2001 to June 30, 2012 ranged from a low of \$271 in 2001, to a high of \$1,895 in 2011.
-At September 17, 2012, the price of gold was \$1,770 per ounce.
+At September 12, 2013, the price of gold was \$1,328.00 per ounce (Based upon the Average Spot Price of Gold, London PM fix).